raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 | _17-18_ | Left Arm | 6/5 |
 | _19-20_ | Head | 6/7 |

 Whenever the xenomorph is injured, its acidic blood sprays out over an attacker within hand-to-hand range.
 It inflicts 1d3 damage for 1d3 rounds to a random Hit Location.
-The acid will eat through armourarmor first before affecting the flesh below.
+The acid will eat through armor first before affecting the flesh below.

 ## Creature Abilities